-Question: What are the target number of genes to be investigated within the SSPsyGene Consortium over the 5-year project period?
+Question: What are the target number of genes to be investigated over the 5-year project period?

 Question: Can I do unbiased genome-wide screening?
-Can I include analysis of copy number variants (CNVs)?
+Can I include analysis of copy number variants (CNVs) associated with disease risk?

-Response: The goal of this initiative is to fill a very specific knowledge gap area, which is that many genes are now associated with NPD risk, but their basic neurobiology remains poorly understood.
+Response: The goal of this initiative is to fill a very specific knowledge gap area, which is that many protein-coding genes are now associated with NPD risk, but their basic neurobiology remains poorly understood.
 SSPsyGene is designed to provide a collaborative and efficient framework for identifying biological function beyond current small-scale and often ad hoc single gene efforts in order to generate a standardized, experimentally derived, functional catalog of NPD risk genes.
 This basic neurobiology resource would provide a fertile foundation for future studies into NPD disease mechanisms.
-Because of this, broader genome-wide screens and analysis of larger multigenic intervals (CNVs) associated with disease risk are beyond the scope of this initiative.
+Because of this, broader genome-wide screens and analysis of larger multi-genic intervals associated with disease risk are beyond the scope of this initiative.

 Question: Are null alleles the focus for the initiative?
 Many of these genes may be essential genes, making analysis of null alleles difficult in some contexts.
 What about heterozygous versus homozygous null?